jonnonz1/nz-statute-book/acts/public/1992/public-and-community-housing-management-act-1992.md

     (b) all rights of the Crown of any kind relating to State housing land (as so defined) including rights under Acts, deeds, agreements, or licences, and all applications, objections, submissions, and appeals in respect of such rights; and
     (c) all securities belonging to the Crown and relating to State housing land (as so defined)
   - **State housing liabilities** means all liabilities of the Crown relating to State housing land within the meaning of section 2(1) of the Housing Act 1955
-  - **statement of corporate intent** means the current statement of corporate intent for the company prepared pursuant to section 15
+  - **statement of corporate intent** means the current statement of corporate intent for the company prepared pursuant to section 15.
-  - **subsidiary** has the same meaning as in section 158 of the Companies Act 1955.
 (2) In this Act, a reference to transfer, authorise, or grant includes entering into an agreement to transfer, authorise, or grant, as the case may be.
 (3) References in this Act to State housing land within the meaning of subsection (1) of section 2 of the Housing Act 1955 shall be construed as references to State housing land within the meaning of that subsection and nothing in subsection (2) of that section shall apply.
 (4) References in this Act to person include an agency and any person who is an officer or employee in the service of the Crown in a government department or public body (other than as an officer of a court, in his or her official capacity).